 I talked to writer-director Mina Shum (Ninth Floor) about the inspiration for her film, depicting Vancouver on screen, working with actors, and using sound and image to depict Maria’s perspective.

-Seventh Row (7R): What was the genesis of the film?
+Seventh Row (7R): What was the genesis of Meditation Park?
 Why did you want to tell this particular story now?

 It was really interesting growing up in that household.
 She was not leading by example.
 But these thoughts of independence and autonomy were really important and foremost in her mind.
 The other day, my sister said, “The thing that mom said that was the most important to me was, ‘no one can ever take your education away from you.’”
 It was probably because my mother was not educated.
 She had to beg to finish grade 10.
 Women in her household were meant to be married off and not contribute in any fashion other than being a mother and a wife.